SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/prerequiste.md

 6. Navigate to the location where you unzipped the files and open the **.\AzureMonitorHackathon-master\Student\Resources** folder in Visual Studio or Visual Studio code

-7. Once you download the repository, upload **PublicConfig.json** and **LogReaderRBAC.yaml** files which are under Resources folder cloud shell:
+7. Once you download the repository, upload **PublicConfig.json** and **LogReaderRBAC.yaml** files which are under Resources folder to cloud shell:

     <img src="images/6.jpg"/>